thisiskushal31/passenger-counter-app/README.md

 # Passenger Counter Application
-This app enables user to keep tack of the passenger boarding the subway or anyother public transport.
+This app enables user to keep track of the passenger boarding the subway or anyother public transport.

 # Getting Started
 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.